Vladu11/Trampoline/README.md

 	-Change the block that will be used as the trampoline -Customize the power with which the player is thrown in the air -Enable / Disable slime particles
+	-Available for everyone to use! (no bulky permissions)